- Sport & Abenteuer Reisen

 - Kitchen tent and dining tent

 - English Speaking Tour Escort

 - Mountain bike Scott or Trek, you can also take your own bike: 150 € Discount

 International flight Visa Unmentioned meals and drinks Tips

 This tour can also be done privately according to your own date preference and in variation!

 1 participant from 2299 € per person

 200 € single room and one-man tent surcharge (not applicable for only 1 participant)

-Information about our bike tours in the Himalayan region
+Information about our bicycle tours in the Himalayan Region

 On all our bike tours we have at least one (for larger groups of 6 participants two) mountain bike guide and mechanic with us, who take care of our guests and their bicycles.